Brest is a home of a Hero Fortress

 Brest is a beautiful city in Belarus.
 It is a home of a hero fortress and a very important city in history.
 If you have any interest in history or in Former USSR culture, Brest can be a very interesting destination for you.
 You can add Brest to your Belarus itinerary along with Minsk and maybe 1 or 2 more cities.

-Belarusian people are generally extremely polite and respectful; that was my impression when I visited Minsk and I experienced the same thing in this trip to Brest.
-The city is very safe so you shouldn’t worry about getting scammed or being in a trouble unless you go for it.
+Belarusian people are generally extremely polite; that was my impression when I visited Minsk and I experienced the same thing in this trip to Brest.
+The city is very safe so you shouldn’t worry about getting scammed or being in a trouble unless you ask for it.
 The city is generally quiet especially in winter months but I was told that it gets very busy and active during summer time.

 About the best time to visit, I believe it’s between May and September as summer months are the warmest and sunniest, obviously.
 I was there end of February, it was cloudy but it wasn’t that cold so I guess I was lucky with the weather as it’s usually much colder than what I experienced during my visit.